microsoft/rushstack-websites/websites/rushjs.io/docs/pages/advanced/subspaces.md

 ## Feature design

-Each subspaces must have its name registered centrally in the [common/config/subspaces.json](../configs/subspaces_json.md) config file.
+Each subspace must have its name registered centrally in the [common/config/subspaces.json](../configs/subspaces_json.md) config file.
 Projects are added to a subspace using their `subspaceName` field in [rush.json](../configs/rush_json.md).

 The configuration for each subspace goes in a folder `common/config/subspaces/<subspace-name>/`, which may contain the following files: